ethereum/homestead-guide/source/ether.rst

 * become an Ethereum miner (see _`Mining`)  or
 * trade other currencies for Ether using centralised or trustless services
-* use the user friendly `Mist Ethereum GUI Wallet <https://github.com/ethereum/mist/releases>`_ that as of Beta 6 introduced the ability to purchase ether using the `Shapeshift <http://shapeshift.io/>`_ API.
+* use the user friendly `Mist Ethereum GUI Wallet <https://github.com/ethereum/mist/releases>`_ that as of Beta 6 introduced the ability to purchase ether using the http://shapeshift.io/ API.

 Trustless services
 --------------------------------------------------------------------------------